 Before you write the job description you have a great opportunity to give thought to what type of person you really need and what the role needs to be.
 Culturally, what kind of person is going to be the best fit for the role and the company?
 What technical and soft skills will they require to be successful?

 When we draft job descriptions we’re usually looking for the “ideal” candidate.
 By all means, shoot for that individual, but remember if you cling too tightly to your ideal that person may well not exist.
 It’s important then to sort out the absolute “must haves” for the role from the “nice to haves”.
 This approach ensures you won’t have to compromise your hiring, but also gives you some flexibility, which will help given the tight labor market.

 In a competitive job market, being clear about your priorities and distinguishing between essential qualifications and desirable attributes is crucial.
 This approach not only helps you find candidates who can excel in the role but also increases your chances of making a successful hire by keeping your expectations aligned with the reality of the talent pool available.

 Other key considerations include:

-- Is this a new role?
-Does it require different personality traits to others in the team?
+- > Is this a new role?
+Does it require different personality traits from others in the team?

-The following is a simple template to guide you as to what information you need to gather and include for the job description:
+The following is a simple template to guide you as to what information you need to gather and include in the job description: